ALL STATE DATA UPDATED FOR 2022!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2020, Indiana as a whole has shorter average wait times than the national average.
-An exception to this is the Indianapolis office which has an average wait time of 13.8 months.
-Indiana as a whole has a higher approval rate, with the exception to Valparaiso.
+As the table here and the chart below indicate, in 2021, Indiana as a whole has shorter average wait times than the national average.
+An exception to this is the Fort Wayne office which has an average wait time of 10.1 months.
+However, the average approval rate in Indiana is slightly lower than the national average.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.